 - Make sure your access point (modem and router devices) is working correctly.
 Check your Wi-Fi by opening an internet browser on your mobile device (iOS / Android) and see if you can access the internet.

 - Make sure you are connecting to the right band of Wi-Fi.
 Bird Buddy’s camera module requires a 2.4GHz Wi-Fi band and does not work with Wi-Fi @5GHz.
+It only works with WPA2-protected networks.

 → If you want to change the frequency of your WI-Fi, it's best to reach out to your internet service provider